sonjoonho/bgw/README.md

 ### Finite Field

 We chose not to use `big.Int` for simplicity, opting for the standard `int` type.
 Instead, all modular arithmetic functions are implemented in package
 `field`.
 However, this does limit the size of input/prime that can be used.
+A more robust solution should use `big.Int`.

 ## Authors
 * Joon-Ho Son `<js6317>`